How to Develop a Backend and an Admin Panel for a Food Delivery App

 - Order status

-The third app is meant for your restaurant or your food delivery business.
+The third app is meant for a restaurant or your food delivery business.
 Either way, it’s usually a web application, as it’s more convenient to see all orders and manage couriers from a desktop computer.
 The platform depends on your business needs.
-Basically, the restaurant app is an admin panel for the whole delivery system.
-Let’s look at its features in more detail.

 Accounts protect your food delivery admin panel from unauthorized access by requiring users to log in.
 You can build your account authorization logic in many different ways: from a simple login and password system to a two-factor authentication logic that will provide more security.